bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ### 3.2.
 Interface `[AbortSignal](https://dom.spec.whatwg.org/#abortsignal)`[](https://dom.spec.whatwg.org/#interface-AbortSignal)

-[AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal "The AbortSignal interface represents a signal object that allows you to communicate with a DOM request (such as a fetch request) and abort it if required via an AbortController object.")
+[AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal 'The AbortSignal interface represents a signal object that allows you to communicate with a DOM request (such as a fetch request) and abort it if required via an AbortController object.')

 In all current engines.